Chart Color Schemes

 Denham Court - Bardia lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch's analysis indicates Denham Court - Bardia's population is approximately 20,734 as of August 2025.
-This figure reflects a growth of 5,866 people, representing a 39.5% increase since the 2021 Census which reported a population of 14,868.
-The change is inferred from the estimated resident population of 20,619 in June 2024 and an additional 350 validated new addresses since the Census date.
-This results in a population density ratio of 1,330 persons per square kilometer, exceeding the average across national locations assessed by AreaSearch.
-Denham Court - Bardia's growth of 39.5% since the 2021 census surpassed the state's growth rate of 6.4%, positioning it as a growth leader in the region.
-Interstate migration contributed approximately 73.9% of overall population gains during recent periods, though all drivers including natural growth and overseas migration were positive factors.
+As of August 2025, Denham Court - Bardia's population is approximately 20,734.
+This figure represents a 39.5% increase since the 2021 Census, which recorded a population of 14,868.
+The growth was inferred from ABS estimates: 20,619 in June 2024 and an additional 350 validated new addresses post-census.
+This results in a population density of 1,330 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Denham Court - Bardia's growth exceeded both state (6.4%) and metropolitan averages, making it a regional growth leader.
+Interstate migration drove primary population gains, contributing approximately 73.9%.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilizes NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends project an above median growth, with Denham Court - Bardia expected to grow by 4,731 persons to 2041 based on the latest population numbers, reflecting a total increase of 22.3% over the 17 years.
+All demographic factors were positive contributors to growth.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a 2022 base year, and NSW State Government's SA2 level projections for areas not covered, released in 2022 with a 2021 base year.
+Growth rates by age group are applied to all areas from 2032 to 2041.
+Future trends project an above-median population growth, with Denham Court - Bardia expected to grow by 4,731 persons by 2041, a 22.3% increase over the 17-year period based on current numbers.

 Frequently Asked Questions - Population